Studio3T/robomongo/docs/BuildingRobomongo.md

     $ git clone https://github.com/paralect/robomongo
     $ cd robomongo

-Set special environment variable `ROBOMONGO_CMAKE_PREFIX_PATH` to point to set of
+Set special environment variable `ROBOMONGO_CMAKE_PREFIX_PATH` to point to a set of
 directories:

-1. Location of Qt SDK
+1. Location of Qt 5 SDK
 2. Location of Robomongo Shell (built in "Step 1")

 Separate directories by semicolon `;` (not colon):